 Study selection

-Our study related literature search from all the above mentioned databases yielded 73 articles.
+Our literature search from all the aforementioned databases yielded 73 articles.
 Further articles were obtained from the references of the relevant articles.
-After eliminating duplicate articles, 55 articles were screened and conclusively 8 articles (total 214 patients were on SGLT-2 inhibitors) were included (Figure 1).
+After eliminating duplicate articles, 55 articles were screened.
+Eight articles met all of the inclusion criteria (total 214 patients were on SGLT-2 inhibitors) (Figure 1).

 Study characteristics

 The summary of all studies included in this systematic review is given in Tables 2 and 3.
-Out of eight studies, four are RCTs[11-14] and four are observational[15-18].
-Five studies were conducted amongst Japanese population.
-Ipragliflozin was used in three studies whereas canagliflozin and luseogliflozin were used in two studies each but dapagliflozin and empagliflozin were used in one study each.
+Out of the eight studies, four are RCTs[11-14] and four are observational[15-18].
+Five studies were conducted amongst the Japanese population.
+Ipragliflozin was used in three studies whereas canagliflozin and luseogliflozin were used in two studies each, but dapagliflozin and empagliflozin were used in one study each.
 All studies used one type of SGLT-2 inhibitor except the one authored by Seko et al[16], where both canagliflozin and ipragliflozin were used.
 The change in serum ALT was a secondary outcome while the effect of SGLT- 2 inhibitors on liver fat was the primary outcome in all RCTs.

 Risk of bias within studies

-The risk of bias of RCTs was assessed using Cochrane risk of bias tool.
+The risk of bias of RCTs was assessed using the Cochrane risk of bias tool.
 Among the four RCTs, the studies done by Kuchay et al[11] and Eriksson et al[14] were of good quality however those done by Ito et al[12] and Shibuya et al[13] were of fair quality (table 4).
-The risk of bias of observational studies was assessed using MINORS scale.
+The risk of bias of observational studies was assessed using the MINORS scale.
 All the observational studies were of less than ideal quality (table 5).

 Primary outcome

-Change in serum ALT levels: In all the eight studies, there was a decrease in serum ALT levels from the baseline in those treated with SGLT-2 inhibitors (Table 6) but in the study done by Shibuya et al[13] it did not reach statistical significance.
+Change in serum ALT levels: In all of the studies, there was a decrease in serum ALT levels from the baseline in those treated with SGLT-2 inhibitors (Table 6) but in the study done by Shibuya et al[13] it did not reach statistical significance.

-Kuchay et al[11] found a significant decrease in serum ALT levels in the empagliflozin arm compared to the control arm at the end of the study (difference between the two arms – 10.9 IU/L, P = 0.005).
-In the study done by Ito et al[12] ALT levels decreased equally in both the groups [Change from baseline in ipragliflozin group: - 17.5 (4) & pioglitazone group: - 20 (3.4), P = 0.642].
-Similar result was found in the study by Shibuya et al[13] [ALT in luseogliflozin arm was 9 (-20, 1) and 4.5 (-5, 9) in metformin arm, P = 0.064].
-Eriksson et al[14] found that the ALT reduction in the dapagliflozin arm was more compared to placebo [ALT in dapagliflozin arm was -8.24 (8.24) and -0.18 (8.82) in placebo arm, P < 0.05].
-Seko et al[16] demonstrated that the serum ALT levels in SGLT-2 inhibitor arm was lower compared to sitagliptin arm at the end of the study [48.8 (5.5) vs 71.1 (10), P = 0.039]
+Kuchay et al[11] found a significant decrease in serum ALT levels in the empagliflozin arm compared to the control arm at the end of the study (difference between the two arms was 10.9 IU/L, P = 0.005).
+In the study done by Ito et al[12] ALT levels decreased equally in both the groups [Change from baseline in ipragliflozin group: - 17.5 (4) and pioglitazone group: - 20 (3.4), P = 0.642].
+Similar results were found in the study by Shibuya et al[13] [ALT in luseogliflozin arm was 9 (-20, 1) and in metformin are was 4.5 (-5, 9), P = 0.064].
+Eriksson et al[14] found that the ALT reduction in the dapagliflozin arm was more compared to placebo [ALT in dapagliflozin arm was -8.24 (8.24) and in the placebo arm was -0.18 (8.82), P < 0.05].
+Seko et al[16] demonstrated that the serum ALT levels in SGLT-2 inhibitor arm was lower compared to the sitagliptin arm at the end of the study [48.8 (5.5) vs 71.1 (10), P = 0.039]

 Secondary outcomes